-This 6-day, specialized course that addresses the critical skills essential to the effective investigation and evaluation of fires involving potential electrical fire causes.
+This 6-day, specialized course addresses the critical skills essential to the effective investigation and evaluation of fires involving potential electrical fire causes.
 Students will demonstrate current techniques, practices, protocols and standards that assist investigators in the evaluation of electrical systems and associated components.

-Outdoor activities will require students to have work clothes and boots, participate in a series of practical activities that involve working with tools and electrical test equipment, and be capable of processing a fire scene (bending, kneeling, and lifting up to 50 pounds).
+Outdoor activities will require students to have work clothes and boots, participate in a series of practical activities that involve working with tools and electrical test equipment, and be capable of processing a fire scene (bending, kneeling and lifting up to 50 pounds).

-R0776 expands upon concepts presented in R0772 - Fire Investigation: Essentials.
-R0776 is NOT recommended for the entry level student.
+R0776 expands upon concepts presented in R0772, "Fire Investigation: Essentials."
+R0776 is NOT recommended for the entry-level student.

-This course uses a learning management system (LMS) for content delivery, assignments, and examinations, a laptop or tablet is required to attend this course.
+This course uses a learning management system (LMS) for content delivery, assignments and examinations.
+A laptop or tablet is required to attend this course.
 This course will require pre-course work within the LMS prior to arrival on campus.